Skip to content

 • Strong prey drive; not ideal with small pets unless raised together

-• Needs space and purpose to avoid behavioral issues
+• Needs space and purpose to avoid behavioural issues

 • Limited availability outside its native region; hard to find reputable breeders